List of Charlie and the Chocolate Factory characters: Mrs. Scrubbit and Bleacher

 Mrs. Scrubbit (portrayed by Olivia Colman) and Bleacher (portrayed by Tom Davis) are characters in Wonka.

 Mrs. Scrubbit is the laundrette and hotel manager of a hotel.
 Bleacher is Mrs. Scrubbit's assistant.
 They make any guest that stay at their hotel sign a lodging contract and not look at the small print.
 Anyone who can't pay off the bill works below handling all the laundry with their dog keeping an eye on them.
 Mrs. Scrubbit even throws Noodle into the coop when she disobeys her orders.
 When Willy Wonka became their latest employer, he secretly began his chocolate-making activities while leading the workers into helping him and having Mrs. Scrubbit's dog run a machine that would help with the laundry.
 Noodle even fooled Mrs. Scrubbit that Bleacher was from some royalty causing some romance between them.
 Mr. Slugworth later visited Mrs. Scrubbit to inform them about what Wonka is doing and enlists her and Bleacher into sabotaging his chocolate store.
-They do that by spiking some of the edible plants with Yeti Sweat which caused chaos there.
+They do that by spiking some of the edible plants with Yeti Sweat and different "poisons" which caused chaos there.
 After Wonka boarded the boat secretly rigged with explosives as part of the deal with Mr. Slugworth, Mrs. Scrubbit received money from Mr. Slugworth to release the other workers from their debt and to keep Noodle on them.
 Before being locked in the coop, Noodle reveals that she lied to Mrs. Scrubbit about Bleacher's connection with royalty causing a strain among them.
 It was later revealed that Mr. Slugworth actually gave a younger Noodle to Mrs. Scrubbit.
 During the credits, the Oompa Loompa Lofty showed the viewers the footage on what happened to Mrs. Scrubbit and Bleacher.
-As Mrs. Scrubbit is counting the money that Mr. Slugworth gave her while sorting them into different purchases, Bleacher comes in stating that the Chocolate Cartel has gone down as they work to dispose of the Yeti Sweat used in the Chocolate Cartel's plot by drinking it as the police show up.
-When the police find Mrs. Scrubbit and Bleacher discolored from the Yeti Sweat, Officer Affable has them arrested stating that they are going away for a long time as Bleacher maintains they did nothing wrong.
+As Mrs. Scrubbit is counting the money that Mr. Slugworth gave her while sorting them into different purchases, Bleacher comes in stating that the Chocolate Cartel has gone down as they work to dispose of the "poisons" used in the Chocolate Cartel's plot by drinking it as the police show up.
+When the police find Mrs. Scrubbit and Bleacher discolored from the "poisons", Officer Affable has them arrested stating that they are going away for a long time as Bleacher maintains they did nothing wrong.
 As they are led away, Mrs. Scrubbit and Bleacher briefly kiss again.